 That is what Solomon is searching for here.
 Is there meaning in everything that is going on or is life just absurd and irrational?
 Every generation struggles to find meaning in their experiences, but ends up involving themselves in mere novelties that give them only temporary happiness.

-Those of us here, we went through the sixties and the rise of the beatnik generation.
+Some of us here went through the '60s and the rise of the beatnik generation.
 What did those people do?
 What is the catch phrase?
 "They dropped out."
 Why?
 The reason they gave was there was no meaning to life.
-So by and large those people became homeless, drug addicts, living (in many cases) in dirt and filth until they got to the place where they were so sick and tired of it, they made a change in their lives.
+So, by and large, those people became homeless, drug addicts, living (in many cases) in dirt and filth until they got to the place where they were so sick and tired of it, they made a change in their lives.
 And then what happened?
 The change they made was to get back into the system once again because there was no profit being dropped out.
 But they had to learn that themselves.
 Every generation goes through a form of that kind of thing.

-In an earlier generation we had the roaring twenties.
-In an earlier generation we had the gay nineties and so it goes.
-As each generation searches for meaning, just like the weather, just like our environment, things keep changing but they always remain the same.
+In an earlier generation we had the "roaring '20s."
+In an earlier generation we had the "gay '90s," and so it goes.
+As each generation searches for meaning, and just like the weather, just like our environment, things keep changing but they always remain the same.

 Solomon says that the eye and the ear (in verse 8) take all of this in and they are wearied, but they are never satisfied with lasting joy and contentment.
 There is a conclusion that can be reached here, even though it is not directly stated, and it is something that all of us need to learn—that happiness does not lie in an environment.
 I mean, it does not lie living at a certain part of the country.
 That does not mean you do not have a choice, but just understand that where you live (you may live there by choice), that happiness is not directly attached to the environment.
 If you put your faith in living in a certain environment and that is part of your guiding principle, you will find out that you are going to be sadly disappointed.

 That is not where happiness comes from.
 Do you know why?
 Because the real problem is not the environment.
-The real problem we take with us wherever we go.
-It is our mind; it is human nature.
+The real problem is what we take with us wherever we go: It is our mind; it is human nature.

 Ecclesiastes 1:9 That which has been is what will be, that which is done is what will be done, and there is nothing new under the sun.